noony-serverless/noony-docs/noony-doc/authentication/RouteGuards-Complete-Guide.md

 4. **Start Simple**: Begin with Plain permissions and add complexity only when needed
 5. **Plan for Scale**: Design permission models that grow with your application

-For additional help, refer to the [examples directory](../examples/) for working implementations and the [API documentation](./api/) for detailed interface specifications.
+For additional help, refer to the [examples directory](../examples/) for working implementations and the [core concepts documentation](../core-concepts/) for detailed interface specifications.